Rachel J. Watkins: Career

 Watkins is carrying on the work of African-American anthropologists William Montague Cobb and Caroline Bond Day.

 After obtaining her PhD, Watkins spent a year researching urban African-American populations in the Southeast and East Coast of the United States.

 Cobb, whose work has influenced Watkins's research, demonstrated the effect of race on human health.
 He assembled the collection of skeletons that Watkins is studying.
 The collection, which resides at Howard University, contains more than 600 skeletons of African Americans who were buried in Washington, D.C. between 1930 and 1969.

 Watkins considers herself a scholar-advocate.
 She primarily studies African Americans and Native Americans, minorities who historically have not been fairly represented in anthropological studies.
 She hopes to give these underrepresented minorities a voice and to encourage more people of color to join the field of anthropology.

-Watkins teaches classes on race, biology and culture, social theory and human biology at American University in Washington DC.
+Watkins teaches classes on race, biology and culture, social theory and human biology at University of Pennsylvania in Philadelphia PA.